Ads.com, LLC Monetizer Program - Terms and Conditions

 Company makes no representations, guarantees, or warranties that:

-14.4 Publishers participation in the MP will generate Commissions for Publisher; and/or
+13.4 Publisher’s participation in the MP will generate any Commissions for Publisher; and/or

-14.6 Company will not be responsible for any act or omission by Publisher or any third party, including, without limitation, any failure of any person to perform any contractual or other obligations to Publisher, Company or any third party and any violation of Intellectual Property Rights or privacy rights.
+13.6 Company will not be responsible for any act or omission by Publisher or any third party, including, without limitation, any failure of any person to perform any contractual or other obligations to Publisher, Company or any third party or any violation of Intellectual Property Rights or privacy rights.

-14.8 EXCEPT AS PROVIDED HEREIN, PUBLISHER’S USE OF THE MP AND/OR THE DOCUMENTATION, INCLUDING ANY DATA PROVIDED, IS AT PUBLISHER’S SOLE RISK.
+13.8 EXCEPT AS PROVIDED HEREIN, PUBLISHER’S USE OF THE MP AND/OR THE DOCUMENTATION, INCLUDING ANY DATA PROVIDED, IS AT PUBLISHER’S SOLE RISK.
 TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW: (A) THE MP AND THE DOCUMENTATION ARE PROVIDED “AS IS” AND WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED; AND (B) COMPANY AND COMPANY’S AFFILIATES, AGENTS, SERVICE PROVIDERS, EMPLOYEES, OFFICERS, DIRECTORS, CONSULTANTS, REPRESENTATIVES, LICENSORS, SUPPLIERS, ADVERTISERS, SPONSORS, SUCCESSORS AND ASSIGNS (COLLECTIVELY, “COMPANY’S REPRESENTATIVES”) DISCLAIM ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, AND THE ACCURACY, CONDITION AND AVAILABILITY OF THE MP AND THE DOCUMENTATION ARE PROVIDED ON AN “AS IS” BASIS.
 COMPANY EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND, EXPRESSED OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 COMPANY MAKES NO WARRANTY THAT THE MP OR THE DOCUMENTATION WILL MEET PUBLISHER’S NEEDS, OR BE UNINTERRUPTED, TIMELY, SECURE, OR ERROR FREE, NOR THAT THE MP OR THE DOCUMENTATION ON WHICH THE SITE IS HOSTED ARE FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.
 PUBLISHER ACKNOWLEDGES THAT PUBLISHER IS RESPONSIBLE FOR OBTAINING AND MAINTAINING ALL TELEPHONE, COMPUTER HARDWARE AND OTHER EQUIPMENT NEEDED TO ACCESS AND USE THE MP AND THE DOCUMENTATION, AND ALL CHARGES RELATED THERETO.
 PUBLISHER ASSUMES ALL RESPONSIBILITY AND RISK FOR PUBLISHER’S USE OF THE MP AND THE DOCUMENTATION AND PUBLISHER’S RELIANCE THEREON.
 NO OPINION, ADVICE OR STATEMENT OF COMPANY OR ANY OF COMPANY’S REPRESENTATIVES, WHETHER MADE ON OR IN CONNECTION WITH THE MP OR THE DOCUMENTATION SHALL CREATE ANY WARRANTY.
 COMPANY MAKES NO WARRANTY REGARDING RESULTS THAT MAY BE OBTAINED, ACCURACY OR RELIABILITY OF ANY INFORMATION OBTAINED, OR ENFORCEABILITY OF ANY CONTRACT PROVIDED FOR USE BETWEEN PUBLISHER AND ANY THIRD PARTY.
-IN NO EVENT SHALL COMPANY OR COMPANY’S REPRESENTATIVES BE LIABLE FOR LOST PROFITS OR ANY SPECIAL, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR IN CONNECTION WITH THE MP AND THE DOCUMENTATION, AND THESE MP TERMS (HOWEVER ARISING, INCLUDING NEGLIGENCE).
-WITHOUT AFFECTING THE LIMITATIONS OF LIABILITY IN THIS SECTION, COMPANY’S AND/OR COMPANY’S REPRESENTATIVES’ SOLE AND EXCLUSIVE MAXIMUM LIABILITY TO PUBLISHER FOR ALL DAMAGES, LOSSES AND CAUSES OF ACTION, WHETHER IN CONTRACT, TORT (INCLUDING, WITHOUT LIMITATION, NEGLIGENCE) OR OTHERWISE ARISING OUT OF OR RELATING IN ANY MANNER TO THE MP OR THE DOCUMENTATION SHALL BE THE GREATER OF (A) THE AMOUNT OF COMMISSION PAID TO PUBLISHER IN THE SIX (6) MONTHS PRIOR TO THE ACTION GIVING RISE TO LIABILITY, OR (B) NO MORE THAN $100 USD (ONE HUNDRED UNITED STATES DOLLARS), WHICHEVER IS HIGHER.
-ANY CAUSE OF ACTION OR CLAIM PUBLISHER MAY HAVE ARISING OUT OF OR RELATING TO THESE MP TERMS MUST BE COMMENCED WITHIN ONE (1) YEAR AFTER THE CAUSE OF ACTION ACCRUES; OTHERWISE, SUCH CAUSE OF ACTION OR CLAIM IS PERMANENTLY BARRED.
+IN NO EVENT SHALL COMPANY OR COMPANY’S REPRESENTATIVES BE LIABLE FOR LOST PROFITS OR ANY SPECIAL, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR IN CONNECTION WITH THE MP, THE DOCUMENTATION, AND/OR THESE MP TERMS (HOWEVER ARISING, INCLUDING NEGLIGENCE).
+WITHOUT AFFECTING OR LIMITING THE OTHER LIMITATIONS OF LIABILITY SET FORTH IN THIS SECTION, THE MAXIMUM AGGREGATE LIABILITY OF COMPANY AND/OR COMPANY’S REPRESENTATIVES’ TO PUBLISHER FOR ANY AND ALL DAMAGES, LOSSES, OR CAUSES OF ACTION, WHETHER BASED IN CONTRACT, TORT (INCLUDING, WITHOUT LIMITATION, NEGLIGENCE), OR ANY OTHER LEGAL THEORY, ARISING OUT OF OR RELATING IN ANY MANNER TO THE MP, THE DOCUMENTATION, AND/OR THESE MP TERMS, SHALL NOT EXCEED THE GREATER OF (A) THE AMOUNT OF COMMISSIONS PAID TO PUBLISHER IN THE THREE (3) MONTH PERIOD IMMEDIATELY PRECEDING THE EVENT GIVING RISE TO SUCH LIABILITY, OR (B) $100 USD (ONE HUNDRED UNITED STATES DOLLARS).
+ANY CAUSE OF ACTION OR CLAIM PUBLISHER MAY HAVE ARISING OUT OF OR RELATING TO THE MP, THE DOCUMENTATION, AND/OR THESE MP TERMS MUST BE COMMENCED WITHIN ONE (1) YEAR AFTER THE CAUSE OF ACTION ACCRUES; OTHERWISE, SUCH CAUSE OF ACTION OR CLAIM IS PERMANENTLY BARRED.

 Company does not consent to the MP or the Documentation being used or downloaded by any third parties for the purposes of developing, training or operating artificial intelligence or other machine learning systems (“Artificial Intelligence Purposes”), except as authorized by Company in writing.
 Absent such consent, Publisher, including any third parties accessing the MP and/or the Documentation through automated systems, are prohibited from using the Site, the MP, and/or the Documentation for Artificial Intelligence Purposes.
 Publisher or automated systems that fail to respect these choices will be considered to have breached these MP Terms.

-Publisher hereby acknowledges and agrees to fully indemnify, defend, and hold harmless Company and any of Company’s Representatives (each an “Indemnitee”), harmless from and against any and all actions, losses, liability, damages, recoveries, settlements, expense, claims or demands (including attorney, accountant, and expert witness fees and costs) (collectively “Claim”), known or unknown, contingent or otherwise, arising directly or indirectly out of or in connection with: (i) any act or omission by Publisher including, but not limited to Publisher’s Domains/KW DNs, Publisher Marketing Content and use of the MP; (ii) Publisher’s breach of these MP Terms, the General Terms and/or any other agreement with any third party or with the Company; (iii) any Claims made by any third party alleging that any of Publisher’s Domains/KW DNs and/or Publisher Marketing Content utilizing the MP infringes such third party’s Intellectual Property Rights; (iv) Publisher’s violation of any law or the rights of Company or any third party, including any alleged or actual violation of any privacy rights; (v) any act or omission on the part of Publisher or its personnel, including negligence or worse conduct; and/or (vi) Publisher’s content.
+Publisher hereby acknowledges and agrees to fully indemnify, defend, and hold harmless Company and any of Company’s Representatives (each an “Indemnitee”), harmless from and against any and all actions, losses, liability, damages, recoveries, settlements, expense, claims or demands (including attorney, accountant, and expert witness fees and costs) (collectively “Claim”), known or unknown, contingent or otherwise, arising directly or indirectly out of or in connection with: (i) any act or omission by Publisher or its agents or representatives, including, but not limited to, any illegal, fraudulent, or unethical activities, Publisher’s Domains/KW DNs, Publisher Marketing Content and use of the MP; (ii) Publisher’s or its agent’s or representative’s breach or violation of these MP Terms, Company’s Policies, the General Terms, and/or any other agreement with any third party or with Company; (iii) any Claims made by any third party alleging that any of Publisher’s Domains/KW DNs and/or Publisher Marketing Content utilizing the MP infringes such third party’s Intellectual Property Rights; (iv) Publisher’s or its agent’s or representative’s violation of any law, regulation, or the rights of Company or any third party, including any alleged or actual violation of any privacy rights; (v) any act or omission on the part of Publisher or its personnel, including negligence or worse conduct; and/or (vi) Publisher’s content.
 If Company elects to control its defense, Company may settle or resolve such Claim in Company’s sole discretion and the foregoing indemnification shall still apply.
 If Company elects not to control its defense, Publisher will do so.
 Notwithstanding the foregoing, Publisher may not settle or resolve any such Claim without Company’s express written consent unless the resolution requires a withdrawal or dismissal (with prejudice) or full and final release in Company’s favor of all Claims asserted against Company, all without admission of liability, payment obligation, or agreement to refrain from any undertaking, on the part of Company or any Indemnitee.

-17.1 Company makes no guarantees that Publisher’s participation in the MP will generate Commissions for Publisher’s Domains/KW DNs.
-Company shall not be liable to Publisher in any way in cases of Force Majeure events as set forth in Section 20 of the General Terms, which Company cannot control.
+16.1 Company makes no guarantees that Publisher’s participation in the MP will generate any Commissions, including for Publisher’s Domains/KW DNs.
+Company shall not be liable to Publisher in any way in the event of any Force Majeure Event as set forth in Section 20 of the General Terms, which Company cannot control.

 These MP Terms do not constitute and shall not be construed as constituting a partnership or joint venture between Company and Publisher.
 Except for the obligations contained in these MP Terms, neither Publisher nor Company shall have any right to obligate or bind one another in any manner whatsoever, and nothing contained in these MP Terms shall give, or is intended to give, any rights of any kind to any third parties.